AnyChart/docs.anychart.com/Basic_Charts/Treemap_Chart.md

 chart.headers(false);
 ```

 You can limit the maximum height of headers, which might be necessary in case your chart is small or its size is dynamically changing.
-Call the {api:anychart.charts.TreeMap#maxHeadersHeight}maxHeadersHeight(){api} method and set the maximum height either in pixels (25 by default) or in percent:
+Call the {api:anychart.charts.TreeMap#maxHeadersHeight}maxHeadersHeight(){api} method and set the maximum height either in pixels (25 by default) or as a percentage:

 ```
 //set the maximum height of headers